pmean/build-website/text/05/HardLessons.md

 1. It is very difficult to perform a good data analysis by email and telephone.
 A good data analysis requires a lot of dialog that can only be done in a face-to-face setting.
-Often I will produce a graph or table and have to ask a simple question like \"Is this what you expected?\" to make sure that I am on the right track.
+Often I will produce a graph or table and have to ask a simple question like "Is this what you expected?" to make sure that I am on the right track.
 Sometimes I will need more information about a variable but will only realize this halfway through the analysis.
 I hate to ask busy people to sit with me as I work through a data analysis, but I am starting to